HKUST-SOSC4300-5500/literature-review-final-project-gold-miner/README.md

 ### Sentiment_statistics.R
 The R file contains codes for statistical analysis on the sentiment analysis result and text classification result generated from the code above.

+### DataCleaning_GraphDrawing.R
+The R file contains codes for cleaning Facebook and Weibo data; generating regression models for H2; drawing graphs and text mining

+### segment code.ipynb
+The file contains codes for pkuseg segmentation and calculating dictionary score